 - Issues with the electrical, cooling and heating elements: Warm, vibrating wall outlets and/or flickering lights can be indications of issues with electrical wiring.
-Turn on a faucet; if the water is tinted orange or brown, the water pipes may be rusty and in need of replacement.
-A squealing or grinding sound coming from an air conditioning unit is a cry for service or replacement, and a faint gas smell in any room other than the kitchen may point toward a compromised gas valve on a water heater.
+Turn on a faucet; if the water is tinted orange or brown, the water pipes may be rusty and in need of INSERT ment.
+A squealing or grinding sound coming from an air conditioning unit is a cry for service or INSERT ment, and a faint gas smell in any room other than the kitchen may point toward a compromised gas valve on a water heater.

 - Permitted additions: If you purchase a home with unpermitted work, you could be saddled with fines, as well as the costs associated with getting the work permitted or taken down.
 A permit is required if the remodel includes adding or removing walls, making changes to plumbing and/or electrical or adding a window.
 So ask questions if you see things such as converted garages, rooms that have lower roof lines from the outside or guest houses.

 - Odors: The smell of wet socks can be indicative of mold, and a less intense but still musty odor could be from mildew.
 Both could be hazardous to your health and expensive to get rid of.
 Also be aware of cigarette and pet smells that can cling to walls and require considerable time and effort (or even professional assistance) to remove.